-• Major Governmental Funds
+Major Governmental Funds

 - 1. General Fund the general operating fund of the District; used to account for all resources that are not required legally or by sound financial management to be accounted for in another fund. - 2.
-Special Revenue Funds are used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes. - Rural Water System Fund This fund is provided to maintain a separate accounting for expenditures to meet minimum fire flow (water supply) requirements of applicable fire codes. - Ambulance Transport Fund- This fund is used to account for the operation of the district ambulance.
-Operations are funded through user fees and operating transfers from the general fund. - 3.
+Special Revenue Funds are used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes. - Rural Water System Fund This fund is provided to maintain a separate accounting for expenditures to meet minimum fire flow (water supply) requirements of applicable fire codes. - 3.
 Capital Projects Fund This fund accounts for the acquisition of capital assets. - Capital Projects Fund This fund provides for the acquisition of sites, buildings, vehicles and other capital related expenditures.